 Linda Holmfeldt’s research on molecular characterization of acute leukemia

-The goal with our research is to identify the underlying causes of acute leukemia formation and progression.
+The goal with our research is to identify the underlying causes of acute leukemia formation, progression and treatment resistance.
 A better understanding of how the leukemia cells function is likely to pave the way for more efficient and less toxic treatment options.
 In addition, we hope that our studies will lead to simplified and less invasive leukemia discovery and improved risk stratification.

-What are the underlying causes of initiation and progression of acute myeloid leukemia?
+What are the underlying causes of progression and therapy resistance of acute myeloid leukemia?

-To identify which alterations that favour primary treatment failure and/or the outgrowth of resistant relapse clones, we perform unbiased multilevel analyses comparing newly diagnosed and relapse AML specimens.
+To identify which alterations that favor primary treatment failure and/or the outgrowth of resistant relapse clones, we perform unbiased multilevel analyses comparing newly diagnosed and relapse AML specimens.

 Complementary high-resolution techniques are used to identify any alterations that may explain treatment failure or the onset of relapse.
 Techniques included are, amongst others, whole genome and/or exome sequencing, RNA sequencing, mass spectrometry analysis of the proteome as well as studies of the epigenome by DNA methylation microarrays.
-By employing systems biology approaches, data generated from the above mentioned analyses are integrated to generate hypotheses that could explain tumour progression.
+By employing machine learning based approaches, data generated from the above mentioned analyses are integrated to generate hypotheses that could explain tumor progression and/or therapy resistance.

-To complement the exploratory studies, we functionally evaluate the hypotheses generated using a combination of cellular studies and in vivo modelling.
+To complement the exploratory studies, we functionally evaluate the hypotheses generated using a combination of biochemical- and cellular studies, as well as in vivo modelling.
 Finally, evaluation of novel therapeutic alternatives for AML is performed.

 What are the downstream consequences of aberrant epigenetic regulators in leukemia?